 Continuing from there, things only become more difficult.
 The vaguely cairned route had led us a good 100 feet below the ridge crest and brought us to a place where we could see multiple rock ribs blocking our path and no clear way over them and no cairns to boot.
 So here, we decided to get back up to the ridge crest, since we had not seen a cairn in a while.
 This involved scrambling up a narrow, tight gully.
 The climbing became exposed and at least 4th class but we made it back to the ridge.
 Now we decided to stay as much as possible on the ridge, but several remaining obstacles continued to drive us off at times.
 We recall getting on the north side at least once and a few other difficult 4th class type moves or brief sections.
 This was all very time consuming, but finally, about three hours from our start, we made it to the small, rocky summit.
 That was a relief!

 The Descent: For us, there was no difficulty in deciding that returning by the same route was not desirable.
 The route we had followed was so convoluted, we would never be able to retrace it.
 So we studied the prominent south ridge and it too, appeared to throw up many difficulties, so we fell prey to the enticement of the northeast ridge, thinking that we could surely find an easy way down into the east fork of Pitkin Creek.
-Descending along the ridge, we easily worked our way down to a saddle at the head of a broad couloir filled mostly with rock that descended south off the peak.
+Descending along the ridge, we easily worked our way down to a saddle at the head of a broad couloir filled mostly with rock that descended southeast off the peak.
 This looked fairly enticing so we began descending it.
 At first, it was just a typical, rubble-filled gully of moderate steepness, but as we went down further, it began to constrict and get steeper.
 We had to negotiate some sections very carefully.
 Loose rock abounded and there were at least two places where we had to gingerly lower ourselves over rock walls in the center of the now narrow gully (3rd class).
 Along the way, we encountered some nice flowers.
 Well below us, we could see the valley floor and kept hoping that the intensity would lesson, but it never really became any easier until the last couple of hundred feet.
-Once out of the gully, we continued down on a talus slope that became more tundra covered the further down we went.
-We turned more southeast in order to intersect the creek and did so with great relief.
+Once out of the gully, we continued down on a talus slope that became more tundra covered the farther down we went.
+We turned more south in order to intersect the creek and did so with great relief.
 This had been a difficult and time-consuming descent.
 It was now approaching noon and we still needed to cover about a mile and a half to get back to the campsite and this would involve rounding the south ridge of East Partner and crossing from the one drainage to the other through uncharted territory.
 Having the opportunity to hike down this east drainage though had an advantage if returning this way for "Usable Pass" to access Peaks X and Z.

 For those interested in doing the entire Partner traverse between the two summits, be sure and follow the two links provided for additional, useful reading